jeaninemjordan/US_Natural_Disaster_Analysis/README.md

 * ARMA is a forecasting algorithm that predicts time series based on its own past values.
 Uses past values, differencing (difference of consecutive values), and lagged forecast errors to predict.

 ###### Pros:
-* Performs well on short term forecasts, easy to implement.
+* Performs well on short term forecasts.
+* Easy to implement.

 ###### Cons:
-* Subjectivity involved in determining order of the model, poorer performance for long term forecasts.
+* Subjectivity involved in determining order of the model.
+* Poorer performance for long term forecasts.

 ##### Preliminary data preprocessing: